 To return to CD Projekt, for their Witcher games they opted for a third person, hack-and-slash style approach.
 The Witcher games are based on novels by Andrzej Sapkowski and are told in the third person, primarily from the perspective of an established protagonist: Geralt of Rivia, a monster hunter.
 By using the third person perspective, CD Projekt emphasise that Geralt is a defined character, with his own attitudes, past, morality and appearance; players can influence him, nudging him in particular directions, but at no point is he going to behave in a way that betrays the character’s roots.

 Switching to what sounds to be a loose first person perspective for Cyberpunk 2077 is accompanied by a fundamental change to the player character, which can now be created by the player and more heavily customised in appearance and behaviour.
 There’s still authorial intent in the story and player character’s dialogue, but the player is afforded far greater agency.
 The first person perspective provides a more intimate and personal way of telling the story, enabling players to inhabit a fresh, as yet undefined character.
 The developers have also noted how the first person perspective is far better suited to the narrow, towering cities of a futuristic science fiction world than a third person camera, which requires more space to function easily.

-Early reports suggest that Cyberpunk 2077 will not be exclusively third person, occasionally switching to a third person view when the storytelling would benefit — much like the approach taken by Wolfenstein: The New Order, which embraces visceral, first person shooter mechanics but is telling the story of a very defined character.
+Early reports suggest that Cyberpunk 2077 will not be exclusively first person, occasionally switching to a third person view when the storytelling would benefit — much like the approach taken by Wolfenstein: The New Order, which embraces visceral, first person shooter mechanics but is telling the story of a very defined character.
 It is his story you are witnessing, even while embodying him for much of the narrative.

 ‘First person’ in games versus literature